UPPMAX/programming_formalisms/docs/project_start/git_startup.md

     - know how a local vs remote repo work
     - can push/pull
     - can manage conflicts
-    - can initiate new repo from (perhaps last day)

 !!!- note "Instructor notes"